 Our interpretation of the word ‘radical’ is an open one: while we believe that radical social, economic & political change is needed for a more equal, just & sustainable society, that fundamental belief can be articulated in a variety of ways.
 Film is a rich medium and we are very keen to exhibit works that interrogate political and aesthetic radicalism using new and challenging techniques.

 We want to maintain the opportunity for full participation with minimal financial barriers.
-Submission has been free until last year - and out of necessity, we have had to charge a low entry fee.
-However, since this means we do not have the finances to hire staff to work through hundreds of submissions, we ask that entrants read and take seriously our submission guidelines.
+Submission has been free for a number of years but out of necessity, we have had to charge a low entry fee which reduces the number of sumbissions and provdes us with some very needed funds.
+Since we do not have the finances to hire staff to work through thousands of submissions, we ask that entrants read and take seriously our submission guidelines.

 Please note: we will not consider films that do not fit our remit. *READ THE BELOW DESCRIPTION FOR ELIGIBILITY GUIDELINES.* If your film is not relevant to our remit, it will not be acknowledged.